yogitewari/Data-Analysis/README.md

 - Dive into data with me for insightful analysis.
 - Let's unlock the potential of data together.
-- Drop me a line at yogi.tewari@gmail.com for things data-related.
+- Drop me a line at yogi.tewari@gmail.com and https://www.linkedin.com/in/ytewari for things data-related.
 - I'm currently mastering Python for enhanced data analytics.
 - Let's spark a conversation about the fascinating world of data.
 - Together, we can tackle any data analysis project with expertise and enthusiasm.